Why every Org needs a Center of Excellence (race car analogy)

 Typically, clients are impressed by Salesforce’s CRM applications, which are more modern and user-pleasing than older applications.
 And they love Force.com’s high productivity for developers to configure the CRM applications as well as create new applications from scratch.

 Initial success breeds demands for more and more.
-As additional departments ask for Salesforce subscriptions, business leaders want to expand initial wins with Salesforce CRM into customer and/or partner engagement, marketing automation and analytics.
-New custom applications and customisations mushroom.
+As additional departments ask for Salesforce subscriptions, business leaders want to expand initial wins with Salesforce CRM into customer and/or partner engagement, marketing automation, and analytics.
+New custom applications and customizations mushroom.

 In addition, the complexity of scale crushes Salesforce’s responsiveness.
 As Salesforce use grows, innovation slows and flexibility evaporates.
 Why?
-Every app change risks breaking one of hundreds of data and process customisations, integration links, and third-party add-ons.
-The result: every change requires long and expensive impact-analysis and regression testing projects – killing the responsiveness that made Salesforce attractive at the start.
+Every app change risks breaking one of the hundreds of data and process customizations, integration links, and third-party add-ons.
+The result: every change requires long and expensive impact analysis and regression testing projects – killing the responsiveness that made Salesforce attractive at the start.